Skip to content

 Terminal window

-cliq team version patch @myorg/new-team # (none) → 1.0.0
+cliq team version patch # (none) → 1.0.0

 Terminal window

-cliq team version patch @myorg/my-pipeline --no-git
+cliq team version patch --git-tag

 Add a changelog message when publishing with the -m flag: